 My mom is always attempting to glean material for “bragging rights” to convince her friends that she had not entirely fucked up as a mother.
-While her friends proudly discussed their adorable, brilliant grandchildren who multiply on a yearly basis, my mom announces, “Beatrix got her braces off and now has a beautiful smile.”
+While her friends proudly discussed their adorable, brilliant grandchildren who multiply on a yearly basis, my mom announces at their posh brunches, “Beatrix got her braces off and now has a beautiful smile.”

 My other numerous cousins took extravagant vacations to France and Switzerland with their two and four-year-old blond child-models, and got doctorates from places like Yale in various medical fields.
 And I got my braces off.